Democrat Kamala Harris teases 2028 presidential bid, following Trump loss

 Democrats Illinois Governor JD Pritzker, Pennsylvania Governor Josh Shapiro and Biden’s former Transportation Secretary Pete Buttigieg were present, all likely future presidential candidates.

-So too was House Minority Leader Hakeem Jeffries, alongside other members of Congress like progressive Representative Ayanna Pressley.
+So, too, was House Minority Leader Hakeem Jeffries, alongside other members of Congress like progressive Representative Ayanna Pressley.

 While the presidency is not on the ballot this year, Trump’s Republican Party is seeking to maintain its control over Congress in November’s closely fought midterm elections, while Democrats are seeking to flip one or both of its chambers.